paquettm/eComH24S1/Internationalization.md

 ```
 This runs the bash terminal program and gives you access at the command line.

+## Software Setup

+We have a few tools to setup and configurations to make before we can dive into Internationalization and Localization.

+To internationalize our Web applications means that we get these applications ready to accept localizations.
+Localizations are translations of our Web applications to apply the local language and formats for Date, Currency, etc.
+Localization is providing a translation of language and formats for the application.

+There are many ways to proceed for this, but one of the most widespread utility to provide these services is gettext.
+Gettext is so popular because it loads language definitions in memory and can serve up results to web clients based on their language settings, with minimal code added to our applications.

+More specifically,
+- Strings in our views will be output by a gettext function instead of directly.
+This will imply that each string is output from the `_()` function within a php output block `<?= ?>` as follows `<?=_('string')?>`.
+- These strings will then get extracted by a tool, xgettext, and placed in a localization template.
+- Code to select the language is run at each request.

+The process of localization will use the localization template and translation files will be placed in a strict folder structure.

-## Fixing XGetText in the docker container
+### Fixing xgettext in the docker container

+Xgettext is a tool which we will use to extract translatable strings from our Web application views.

-For some reason, xgettext requires libgomp1 and this is not part of the docker image.
+This tool requires libgomp1 and for some reason this package is not part of the docker image.
 To fix this, run
 ```
 apt update
 apt install libgomp1
 ```

-## Software setup for your project

-We will create 2 script files to help our development.
-These files should be created in the project base folder.
+### Shortcut to xgettext

-Create a xgdettext file in your project folder using the command prompt as follows:
+Create a file named `xgettext` in your project folder using the command prompt as follows:

 ```
 nano /opt/lampp/htdocs/xgettext